-Your infant may have breathing that pauses for up to 10 seconds at a time.
+Your baby may have breathing that pauses for up to 10 seconds at a time.
 This is called periodic breathing.
 There may be several such pauses close together, followed by a series of rapid, shallow breaths.
 This irregular breathing pattern is common in premature babies in the first few weeks of life.
-Even healthy, full-term babies sometimes have spells of periodic breathing.
+Even healthy, full-term babies sometimes have stretches of periodic breathing.
 These episodes often happen when the infant is sleeping deeply.
 But they may also happen with light sleep or even when the baby is awake.
-A baby with periodic breathing will always restart normal breathing on his or her own.
+A baby with periodic breathing will always restart regular breathing on his or her own.
 No intervention is needed.
-Although this can be alarming to the parents, it is a harmless condition and it will go away as your baby gets older.
+Although this can be alarming to parents, it is a harmless condition.
+It will go away as your baby gets older.

-Periodic breathing is not the same as apnea (when breathing stops for at least 20 seconds) although they may be related in some instances.
-Apnea is a more serious condition that should be evaluated by a healthcare provider.
+Periodic breathing is not the same as apnea (when breathing stops for at least 20 seconds).
+But the 2 conditions may be related in some instances.
+Apnea is a more serious condition.
+It should be evaluated by a healthcare provider.

 Never shake your baby in an attempt to restart breathing.
-This can cause a severe brain injury.
+This can cause severe brain injury.

-An infant should always be placed on his or her back to sleep and never on his or her stomach or side.
+Always place your infant on his or her back to sleep and never on his or her stomach or side.
 This is true for naps as well as nighttime sleep.